mscaimh/eportfolio/msc_ai/numerical_analysis/Misc Notes.md

     - Used in conjunction with the Mean.
     - 68% within +/- 1 SD of mean
     - 95% within +/- 2 SD of mean

+## Probabilities

+In general, if there are N **symmetrical outcomes**, the probability of any given one of them occurring is taken to be 1/N.